-Before forging ahead with a CEO transition and hiring a successor, there are two courageous questions that the board should ask about their nonprofit: should our organization continue?
+Before forging ahead with an executive director transition and hiring a successor, there are two courageous questions that the board should ask about their nonprofit: should our organization continue?
 And a related question: should it continue in its current form?

 These questions are seldom asked because we’re usually operating in business-as-usual mode.
 Our work is a continuum of opportunities and challenges.
 And leadership succession is just another problem to solve.
-Thus, we don’t recognize succession for what it is — a critical punctuation point for the organization.
+Thus, we don’t recognize succession for what it is — a critical punctuation point in the organization’s history.

-In a business-as-usual mode, we see the CEO opening as another vacancy to fill.
+In a business-as-usual mode, we see the executive director opening as another vacancy to fill.
 In this mode, we rarely step back and ask, should we fill this vacancy?
-Or should we take this moment to rethink what we’re doing?
+Should we take this moment to rethink what we’re doing?
 Is there a better way to achieve our mission work?

 Let’s take a closer look at those courageous questions.